 The hon.
 Lady mentioned national marine parks.
 That sounds like a great idea, but while Labour has been talking in the abstract about national marine parks, the Government have been getting on with the hard work of designating and protecting new marine protected areas around our coastline.
 The Under-Secretary of State for Environment, Food and Rural Affairs, my hon.
 Friend the Member for Suffolk Coastal (Dr Coffey) has built on the work of my right hon.
 Friend the Member for Newbury (Richard Benyon) to show how a Government who are absolutely committed to instituting appropriate protection for our coastline can make a real difference.

 The hon.
-Lady was quite right to mention the under-10 fleet.
-As I mentioned in my statement and as is made clear in the White Paper, we want to ensure that new fishing opportunities are allocated in a way that supports that fleet but, again following the steps undertaken by my right hon.
-Friend the Member for Newbury when he was fisheries Minister, quota has already been reallocated to support the under-10 fleet.
+Lady was quite right to mention the under-10 metre fleet.
+As I mentioned in my statement and as is made clear in the White Paper, we want to ensure that new fishing opportunities are allocated in a way that supports that fleet, but, again following the steps undertaken by my right hon.
+Friend the Member for Newbury when he was Fisheries Minister, quota has already been reallocated to support the under-10 metre fleet.

 I wish to make one final point, which I suspect I may make a couple of times this afternoon.
 These opportunities arise as a result of our departure from the common fisheries policy.
 When an opportunity was given to vote for absence and departure from the common fisheries policy in the European Parliament, Labour Members of the European Parliament voted against it.
 It is all very well to will the end, but unless someone supports the means, which Labour has not done, they are not a true friend of our fishermen.